Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

-Tne power spectrum at CMB scale is $\mathcal{P}_{\zeta}(k_{\text{CMB}})=2\times 10^{-9}$.
-For board case this is given by (\ref{DeltaZeta}) and (\ref{DeltaZetaLS}), while for sharp case, the rapid oscillation will be smoothed out by window function and we can use (\ref{DeltaZetaenv}) and (\ref{DeltaZetaenvLS}).
+The power spectrum at the CMB scale is $\mathcal{P}_{\zeta}(k_{\text{CMB}})=2\times 10^{-9}$.
+For the broad case, this is given by (\ref{DeltaZeta}) and (\ref{DeltaZetaLS}), while for the sharp case, the rapid oscillation will be smoothed out by the window function and we can use (\ref{DeltaZetaenv}) and (\ref{DeltaZetaenvLS}).